Complete Gout Diet Guide: What to Eat and Avoid for Better Uric Acid Control

 Both regular and decaffeinated coffee show benefits, though caffeinated coffee may offer additional advantages.

-The Dietary Approaches to Stop Hypertension (DASH) diet shows remarkable promise for gout patients.
-Originally designed to combat hypertension, research published in the British Medical Journal demonstrates that the DASH diet reduced serum uric acid levels by an average of 0.35 mg/dL compared to control diets.
+The Dietary Approaches to Stop Hypertension (DASH) diet shows remarkable promise for people with gout.
+Originally designed to combat hypertension, research published in the British Medical Journal demonstrates that the DASH diet reduced serum uric acid levels significantly compared to control diets.
 Key DASH principles include:

-The DASH diet provides dual benefits: managing blood pressure while reducing uric acid levels—particularly valuable for the approximately 50% of gout patients who also have hypertension.
+The DASH diet provides dual benefits: it manages blood pressure while also reducing uric acid levels.
+This is particularly valuable for the approximately 50% of people with gout who also have hypertension.

 Hydration and Gout